identity-com/docs/showcase/README.md

 ```

 ### SOL DID Client
+The SOL DID client allows you to manage DID documents on Solana.

 ```shell
 $ yarn global add @identity.com/sol-did-client
 ```

 ### Cryptid Client
+The Cryptid client allows you to manage your cryptid account on the cli.

 ```shell
 $ yarn global add @identity.com/cryptid-cli